 Dedicated Sales Manager with proven record of sales results seeking and maintaining relationships with clients and customers.
 Over 10 years’ experience as marketing manager with major clothing distributor.

 Team-oriented social services volunteer seeking permanent case manager position.
 Experience facilitating services and counseling with state-run agencies.
 Well-versed in assessments.

 Accomplished English teacher seeking opportunities at the high school teaching level.
 Experienced teaching AP English to classes of 30+ students and managing successful summer programs for at-risk youth.

 The next step: use our Resume Builder

-Now that you know how to write an objective statement, we can help you write the rest of your resume using our Resume Builder.
+Now that you know how to write an objective statement and have reviewed our examples of objectives on a resume, we can help you write the rest of your resume using our Resume Builder.
 Our library of resume templates is professionally designed, ATS-friendly and perfect to take your career to the next level.

 1 Professional, Customizable Templates